-- Marine Technology Product Sales We recognize revenue and cost of goods sold from sales of marine technology products upon agreement of terms and completion of our performance obligations, which is typically when delivery has occurred, and barring any question as to collectability. - Long-term project revenue From time to time we enter into contracts whereby they assemble and/or manufacture and sell certain marine equipment, primarily to governmental entities.
+- Marine Technology Product Sales We recognize revenue and cost of goods sold from sales of marine technology products upon agreement of terms and completion of our performance obligations, which is typically when delivery has occurred, or in the case of bill-and-hold arrangements, when control has been transferred. - Long-term project revenue From time to time we enter into contracts whereby we assemble and/or manufacture and sell certain marine equipment, primarily to governmental entities.
 Performance under these contracts generally occurs over a period of three to twelve months.
+Revenue and costs related to these contracts are recognized "over time", as each separately identified performance obligation is satisfied.

+Repair services and equipment upgrade revenue - From time to time we enter into contracts whereby perform repair services or complete equipment upgrades on customer owned equipment.
+Revenue and cost of sales under these contracts are recognized "over time" pursuant to the practical expedient under which revenue is recognized when invoiced.

-Revenue and costs related to these contracts are recognized "over time", as each separately identified performance obligation is satisfied. - Service agreements In some cases we provide ongoing support services pursuant to contracts that generally have a term of 12 months.
+- Service agreements In some cases we provide ongoing support services pursuant to contracts that generally have a term of 12 months.
 We recognize revenue from these contracts ratably over the term of the contract.
 In some cases, we may provide support services on a time and material basis.
 Revenue from these arrangements is recognized as the services are provided.
 For certain new systems, we may provide support services for up to 12 months at no additional charge.
 We believe any amounts attributable to these support obligations are immaterial. - Leases We recognize lease revenue ratably over the term of the lease unless there is a question as to whether it is collectible.
 We do not enter into leases with embedded maintenance obligations.
 Under our standard lease, the customer is responsible for maintenance and repairs to the equipment, excluding normal wear and tear.
 We provide technical advice to our customers as part of our customer service practices.
 In most situations, our customers pay shipping and handling costs directly to the shipping agents.
 Effective July 31, 2020, the Leasing Business has been classified as held for sale on the financial results reported as discontinued operations (see Note 2 "Assets Held for Sale and Discontinued Operations" for additional details).
+There are no active leases as of January 31, 2022, and all leases in effect at January 31, 2021 were for a term of one year or less.